guguji666666/GJS-MDI-Tips/Sensor Clean up/readme.md

-# 🧹 MDI Cleanup Script (Azure ATP Sensor Removal)
+# 🧹 MDI Cleanup Script (Azure ATP Sensor Removal) - English Version

 This script performs a complete cleanup of the **Azure Advanced Threat Protection Sensor** from a Windows system.
 It includes:
-- Backup of relevant registry entries
 - Deletion of related Windows services
+- Cleanup of registry keys and Package Cache folders
-- Cleanup of cache folders and installation directory
+- Removal of installation directory

 > **Author:** MSlab
 > **Date:** 2024-10-28